 In the books, the Night King's origin is still a mystery.
 One theory suggests that he may actually be a Stark.
 Old Nan once told Bran that he was a brother to a king in the North.
 He may also have been the thirteenth commander of the night's watch.
 Maybe these are just stories, or maybe there's some truth behind them.

 Mance Rayder is the King Beyond the Wall that Game of Thrones fans know best, but he isn't the only man to unite the Wildlings.
 Before him, there were other Kings Beyond the Wall.
 Bael the Bard was a legendary wildling who the King in the North called a coward.

 As a result, Bael kidnapped one of the king's daughters and took her beyond the wall.
-This terrible situation ended up working out rather well, as the girl was eventually returned with a child in tow.
-At that time, the Starks had no heir, so Bael's son became the new King in the North.
+The girl was eventually returned with a child in tow and so, Bael's son became the new King in the North.

 There are lots of theories in Game of Thrones about dragons that are buried somewhere.
 One of those theories suggests that Winterfell itself is hiding a dragon.
 This explains why the hot springs under the castle exist, and why Brandon the Builder decided to settle there.

 Given the way the show has wrapped up, this theory feels incredibly unlikely.
 Anything is still possible, but those possibilities are quickly dwindling.
 Dragons can't be hidden in every nook and cranny that fan theories suggest they might be.
 Still, it would be cool to see one rise out of the castle and aid in the fight against the White Walkers.